GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 The fraction of incoming solar radiation that is reflected from Earth's surface for specific incident or viewing cases (directional, conical, and hemispherical cases).

+{#swath}
+## Swath

+As a satellite moves around the Earth, it observes a long strip of the Earth's surface called a swath.
+For Landsat satellites, the swath is recorded on the day side of the Earth, running in the North-to-South direction, and is typically 185 km wide.
+Each swath is divided into a series of [scenes](#scene).

 {#sar}
 ## Synthetic Aperture Radar (SAR)